 As you build your own log—always staying ahead of where your students are in the program—be sure to practice dictating the words.
 In other words, this in an on-going step in your weekly preparations for lessons.

-Take a look at our Endorsed SWR YouTube Channel and/or get one of our SWR DVDs for samples of the spelling dictation that help you understand what and why you’re teaching this way.
 As you practice the dictation, use a mirror and watch yourself.
 Practice forming the fingergrams with your hands, always making sure you’re teaching from the student’s perspective of left to right.
 This will appear backwards from your perspective; that’s okay.
 It’s the student’s perspective that matters, not yours.
 You’ll get used to it pretty quickly.

 Not sure about how to teach a word?
 Ask about it on the SWR Yahoo Group or the SWR Facebook Group before you need to teach it.
 Before long you will be a pro at the spelling dictation, and your students will be actively involved and learning.